casper-network/docs-archive/technical-details/block-storage/execution-semantics.md

 ### Introduction

 Let's consider the execution of transactions included in a single block.
-So we have a $$Block(B)$$ and a collection of transactions:
+So we have a $Block(B)$ and a collection of transactions:

 $$
 t_1, t_2, ..., t_n \in Block(B)
 $$

-As part of the validation of block $$Block(B)$$, any validator receiving this block has to execute all transactions so to calculate the global state after applying this block.
+As part of the validation of block $Block(B)$, any validator receiving this block has to execute all transactions so to calculate the global state after applying this block.
 In principle, all these transactions could be executed sequentially, which is the easiest approach and does not bring any problems.
 Unfortunately, it is also the slowest one.

 Given the multi-core architecture of contemporary computers one is interested in exploiting all possibilities where things can be executed concurrently.
 In the case of transaction execution, we anticipate that vast majority of transactions are "independent" from each other, so their execution could be parallelized.